Major scrub fire breaks out in Wānaka, moving uphill fast - NZ Herald

 People are being urged to stay away from the area, between Glendhu Bay and the access road to Treble Cone, as firefighters battle the blaze in windy conditions.

 A Fire and Emergency New Zealand spokeswoman said at 2pm, the fire was estimated to be 1km long and 100m wide.
+By 3.15pm, the fire had grown and it has now spread across an area spanning 2km by 800m.

 Power lines are reportedly on fire as the flames continue to spread.